- Table of contents

 We use Planio to handle all of these functions, and we’ve found that it’s amazing to have all this information in one system.

-We use the CRM & Help Desk to handle customer support requests, and we can reference a specific customer request in a backlog item in the product project.
+We use the Help Desk to handle customer support requests, and we can reference a specific customer request in a backlog item in the product project.

 We can also quickly get insights from customer support that feed back into our product decisions.
-For example, we ask new trial accounts why they decided to give Planio a go and what they’re looking for in it.
+For example, we ask new trial accounts why they decided to try Planio and what they’re looking for in it.
 Here's what the email looks like:

 We can use the filters on the issue page to quickly dig down and get a list of hundreds of responses to our “Quick question” email: